Equality Champions Awards for Clubs and Societies

 - The application must be made by a member of the club or society committee

-- The application must be received by 5pm on Monday 19 March 2018
+- The application must be received by the deadline

 - The application must focus on one specific event or other initiative run by the club or society (however, there is no limit to the number of applications a club or society can make, relating to different events / initiatives)

 - The event / initiative must have taken place during the past year (i.e. between March 2018 and March 2019, inclusive)

 - The event / initiative must have reached out to a disadvantaged or under-represented group (or groups), relating to one of the following equality themes: